-See how Virginia beef farmers and ranchers are rethinking the ranch to raise sustainable beef through land-saving, wildlife-preserving, and award-winning environmental efforts.
+See how Virginia beef farmers and ranchers are raising sustainable beef through land-saving, wildlife-preserving, and award-winning environmental efforts.

 Overhome Farm in Crozier, Virginia is owned by Ronnie Nuckols and has been in his family since 1876, when his great-great grandfather first purchased the land.
 Fast forward to today and Ronnie is actively involved with restoring and protecting the land his family has owned for close to 250 years.
 Overhome Farms worked with the local Natural Resources Conservation Service to implement a conservation plan on the farm.
 This plan included installing fencing around important water sources.
 In order to get water to cattle, Overhome Farm installed pumps from local reservoirs to ponds which then gravity-feed water tanks on the various pastures.
 With the water system providing clean drinking water for the animals through the farm, Nuckols was able to create a grazing plan to help improve the condition of his pastures by letting the grass rest while cattle moved to another area.
 But the work didn't stop there: Nuckols and his wife, Cheryl, placed the farm in a permanent conservation easement which protects the land from future development.
 For their work in conservation, Overhome Farm was awarded the prestigious Environmental Stewardship Award (ESAP).